jueves

 scented neighs and withers.

-His droppings freshened the breeze so good
+His droppings freshened the ambiance so good

 All was running smoothly till one day my girlfriend